Types of Research Projects

 Your instructor may ask you to produce only one specific type, or allow you to choose among several.
 Please consult with your instructor if you are unsure what kind of project is acceptable.

-Researchers begin each project by considering purpose:
+Researchers begin each project by considering the following questions:

 Research projects also include the following elements: